KWASSI09/hollywood_vc/README.md

 The questions we answered are the following:

-1.Do movies become profitable with a longer runtime?
+1.Do movies become profitable with a longer runtime?<br>
 2.Are different genres more profitable than other genres?
 3.Does the runtime of the film affect the average vote?
 4.Does the genre of a film determine or affect its average vote and runtime?